 The original house was built by one Thomas Watson-Wentworth, 1st Marquess of Rockingham.
 His son, the 2nd Marquess, twice Prime Minister of England, vastly expanded the property.
 Then in the 18th century, the house was inherited by the Earls Fitzwilliam.
 The 4th Earl was a celebrity, throwing parties for up to 10 thousand guests.
 Over a thousand people worked at the house in its heyday.
 The 7th Earl died in 1942 and his son inherited, but was killed in a plane crash in France just two years later.
 Since there was no heir the house was leased and fell to a number of uses, and the long road downhill began.

-One Royal visitor described it in her personal diary as “an immense house … a very fine edifice.”
+The real Queen Victoria described it in her personal diary as “an immense house … a very fine edifice.”
 Since she was comparing it with her home at Buckingham Palace, she must have been impressed.
 You will be too.
 I shall enjoy going back to Wentworth Woodhouse over the years to see progress.
 Having been there almost before anything was fixed, it will be very special to watch.

 How to get there: Follow the M1 to Exit 35, just north of Sheffield and Rotherham, WW is just 3.4 miles or a nine minute drive away.
 Check the map on their website.